noisetron/algo-trading/README.md

 # algo-trading
-Useful code for building algorithmic trading software.
+Useful code for building algorithmic trading software, from Noisetron LLC's in-house proprietary trading framework and tools.

 ## License
 The source code in this repository is licensed under the [GNU AGPLv3](https://github.com/noisetron/algo-trading/blob/main/LICENSE).
 If you use the code in this repository in your project, you will need to comply with the requirements of the license.
 As an alternative to this license, a commercial license is available too.
 Please contact Noisetron LLC for more information via [https://www.noisetron.com/contact](https://www.noisetron.com/contact).